Lee-AnnC/True_Essence/README.md

 - The Blog Post collection stores data on all Blogs entered.
     - **Create** New Blogs can be added by many new users that are logged in, to the Blog list.
     - **Read**  The Blogs can be read by many users but not changed in any way unless the user is the session user.
-    - **Update**  Blog Posts can only be updated if the user is the session user and has added that perticular blog.
+    - **Update**  Blog Posts can only be updated if the user is the session user and has added that particular blog.
-    - **Delete**  Blog Posts can only be deleted if the user is the session user and has added that perticular blog themselves.
+    - **Delete**  Blog Posts can only be deleted if the user is the session user and has added that particular blog themselves.

 ## ERD
-- This is a Entity Relationship Diagram of how the database collections interact.
+- This is an Entity Relationship Diagram of how the database collections interact.
 [ERD](https://i.ibb.co/4pL5CY4/ERD.png)
 <br>